ffatahillah7/dsf-dibimbing/README.md

 ### How To Learn with Cross-Industry Standard Process for Data Mining (CRISP-DM)
 1. Business Understanding : The Business Understanding phase focuses on understanding the objectives and requirements of the project

 2. Data Understanding : Next is the Data Understanding phase.
 Adding to the foundation of Business Understanding, it drives the focus to identify, collect, and analyze the data sets that can help you accomplish the project goals.
 This phase also has four tasks:

-    i.
-Collect initial data: Acquire the necessary data and (if necessary) load it into your analysis tool. ii.
-Describe data: Examine the data and document its surface properties like data format, number of records, or field identities. iii.
-Explore data: Dig deeper into the data.
-Query it, visualize it, and identify relationships among the data. iv.
-Verify data quality: How clean/dirty is the data?
-Document any quality issues.

 3. Data Preparation : This phase, which is often referred to as “data munging”, prepares the final data set(s) for modeling.
 It has five tasks:

-    1. Select data: Determine which data sets will be used and document reasons for inclusion/exclusion.
-    2. Clean data: Often this is the lengthiest task.
-Without it, you’ll likely fall victim to garbage-in, garbage-out.
-A common practice during this task is to correct,        impute, or remove erroneous values.
-    3. Construct data: Derive new attributes that will be helpful.
-For example, derive someone’s body mass index from height and weight fields.
-    4. Integrate data: Create new data sets by combining data from multiple sources.
-    5. Format data: Re-format data as necessary.
-For example, you might convert string values that store numbers to numeric values so that you can perform mathematical operations.

 4. Modeling : What is widely regarded as data science’s most exciting work is also often the shortest phase of the project.
 Here you’ll likely build and assess various models based on several different modeling techniques.

 5. Evaluation : Whereas the Assess Model task of the Modeling phase focuses on technical model assessment, the Evaluation phase looks more broadly at which model best meets the business and what to do next

-7. Deployment : A model is not particularly useful unless the customer can access its results.
+6. Deployment : A model is not particularly useful unless the customer can access its results.
 The complexity of this phase varies widely

 ### Start Working